microsoft/ntosebpfext/docs/neteventebpfext.md

 }
 ```

+The extension supports attaching multiple eBPF programs (as NPI clients), to which the network events will be dispatched.

 ### Writing an NMR provider that generates network events

 Under `tools\netevent_sim`, you can find a simple NMR provider that generates demo network events, with detailed comments.